List of Marvel Comics characters: D: Stacy Dolan

-Stacy Dolan is a character appearing in American comic books published by Marvel Comics.

 Stacy Dolan is the occasional girlfriend of Danny Ketch.
-First appearing in Ghost Rider vol. 3 #1 by Howard Mackie and Javier Saltares, she is the daughter of NYPD captain Arthur Dolan.
+First appearing in Ghost Rider (vol. 3) #1 by Howard Mackie and Javier Saltares, she is the daughter of NYPD captain Arthur Dolan.
 Stacy grew up the childhood friends of Danny and Barbara Ketch and Jack D'Auria.
 As they grew older Stacy and Danny developed a romantic relationship.
 Stacy has aspirations to become a police officer like her father.
 Her life changes when she finds out that Danny is in the hospital and his sister is in a coma.
 All she knows is they witnessed a murder and the sole suspect is the Ghost Rider.
 After that night Stacy notices a pattern as familiar neighborhood faces are murdered.
 Ghost Rider is involved in some way but she does not realize to what extent.

 Over time, Stacy teams up with Ghost Rider and the Midnight Sons.
 During the event known as the Siege of Darkness, she acts as an unofficial representative of the NYPD, and works in conjunction with the Midnight Sons to help stop the growing threats of Lilith and Zarathos.
 During the battle she discovers Danny is the Ghost Rider.

 Dominus

-Dominus is a character appearing in American comic books published by Marvel Comics.
-He first appeared in X-Men #21 (June 1966) entitled "From whence comes...
-Dominus?", by Roy Thomas and Jay Gavin.

 Dominus is a sentient super-computer, created by the alien Quists and sometimes controlled by Lucifer.
 Dominus is the channel by which the alien race known as "The Arcane" conquers planet after planet.
 At Lucifer's command post, the Supreme One tells Lucifer that the time is ready for his true purpose – to deploy Dominus.
 Dominus and Lucifer are then temporarily defeated by Charles Xavier, who suffers a debilitating injury in the process.
 The X-Men go on to defeat Lucifer permanently.

-Doombot

-Doombot C35

-Doombot C35 is a character appearing in American comic books published by Marvel Comics.

-Following the Age of Ultron storyline, Hank Pym was seen with the head of a Doombot as he starts to work on it.
-Pym controls the robot with the constant threat of releasing a micro black hole he implanted in its chest cavity.
-The Doombot reluctantly ends up joining Pym's Avengers A.I. alongside Monica Chang, Victor Mancha, and Vision.

-During the "One World Under Doom" storyline, this Doombot is identified as Doombot C35 and is seen working as a servant for the Runaways.
-The other Doombots attempt to return Doombot C35 to Doctor Doom's services, with the Runaways defending it.
+Don of the Dead

+Don of the Dead was originally a US citizen and ex-S.H.I.E.L.D. intelligence operative who had fled to Mexico.
+He, along with Taskmaster, re-trained former Mexican Special Forces members to take over the operations of a drug cartel.
+The group became known as Los Narcocorridoes, and the former S.H.I.E.L.D. agent (donning a skull mask and feigning a Mexican accent) became their leader, known as the Don of the Dead.